 There are two ways to get to Thulusdhoo Island from Malé, with the local Thulusdhoo ferry and the speedboat, let me elaborate here below.

 MALÉ TO THULUSDHOO SPEEDBOAT

-The Male to Thulusdhoo speedboat is called River Speed and it departs from right outside the airport.
+The Male airport to Thulusdhoo speedboat is called River Speed and it departs from right outside the arrival gate.